Nuclear norm regularized loop optimization for tensor network: Loop optimization based on nuclear norm regularization

 In the following, we consider penalizing the high-rank contributions of variational tensors, then gradually relax the penalty term to the original cost function Eq.(\ref{eq.1}).
 However, the rank of a tensor is not convenient for the penalty term, because it is an integer and also because it is a rather complicated function of the tensor elements.
 To overcome this problem, one of commonly used measures in rank regularization approach is the {\it nuclear norm}, which is defined as the sum of singular values.
 The NNR is a concept that has a broad area of possible applications, e.g., the basis pursuit de-noising problem in compressed sensing literature, and the LASSO regression popular in machine learning \cite{jaggi2010simple}.
 The fact that the singular values enter as their first power makes the whole algorithm stabler in convergence to lower rank solution, as we see in the LASSO regression.

+While we penalize the high-rank representation through the NNR, there may be several other ways for the same purpose.
+Among them, we tried local entropy, or mutual information, as a possible alternative to the nuclear norm as we discuss in detail in the supplemental material \cite{SM_NNR}.
+It turned out that estimation of the central charge and scaling dimensions are noisier and less stable compared to the nuclear norm, while the free energy precision is comparable or even better in some cases.
+Though we have not identified the reason of this observations, we suspect that the singular nature of the nuclear norm may play an important role in improving the estimation of critical properties.

-The method discussed in this section is a straight-forward application of the NNR loop optimization for tensor ring decomposition proposed in Refs.\cite{zhao2016tensor,yuan2018tensor}, except that in the present method, we dynamically adjust the amplitude of the penalty term so that it would not spoil the high precision.
+The method discussed in this section is a straight-forward application of the NNR loop optimization for tensor ring decomposition proposed in Refs.\cite{zhao2016tensor,yuan2018tensor}, yet differs in the following two aspects: One is to dynamically adjust the amplitude of the penalty term so that it would not spoil the high precision.
 This treatment is relevant because when the redundant correlation loop is only approximately redundant, i.e., when the redundant correlation is still weakly coupled to the other relevant degrees of freedom, which is usually the case in early iterations of the RG procedure, it is harmful to enforce the low-rank representation by the penalty term.
+The other aspect is that we incorporate constraints on the indices to penalize redundant correlations on the diagonal legs in Fig.~\ref{fig:cost_function}, which is to enhance consistency with Ref. \cite{PhysRevB.80.155131}.

 Below, we detail how we define the penalty term using low-rank regularization for periodic MPS.
 The objective function under nuclear norm regularization in the Fig.~\ref{fig:NNR_cost1}(a) is given by